compuphase/minIni/README.md

 # minIni
 minIni is a portable and configurable library for reading and writing ".INI" files.
-At 830 lines of commented source code
-(version 1.2), minIni truly is a "mini" INI file parser, especially considering its features.
+At just below 900 lines of commented source code, minIni truly is a "mini" INI file parser, especially considering its features.

 The library does not require the file I/O functions from the standard C/C++ library, but instead lets you configure the file I/O interface to use via macros. minIni uses limited stack space and does not use dynamic memory (malloc and